 If left untreated, coronary artery disease can cause permanent heart damage or death.

-Because CAD develops gradually, you may not have any symptoms until your arteries have significant blockage.
+Because CAD develops gradually, you may not have any symptoms until your arteries have a significant blockage.

 When that occurs, you may experience frequent pains in your chest and shortness of breath that make it difficult to go about your usual routine.